jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But none of this means you Stargazer have to re-invent society.
 We aren't throwing away any philosophy you, or anyone else, may believe in.
 Old philosophies, Protestant/Catholic, Right/Left among them, will always teach us lessons, help us do our jobs better, and enlighten our personal opinions.
 The ideals and openness of Progressivism help bring new peoples into the Western culture while giving a helping hand to those already inside.
 The practicality and steady hand of Conservatives help ensure our society keeps working and doesn't derail from too much idealism.
 Moreover, each side has an immense understanding of complex fields like monetary policy, farm regulation, labor relations, and more.
 This single book can't replace all that knowledge.
 It would be laughable to suggest it could.

-Moreover, and this is the crucial point for people inside the government, Techvolution frees you to start solving problems as well.
-For most anyone who enters the government, ideology dies pretty quickly.
+Moreover, and this is the crucial point for people inside the government, Techvolution frees you to start solving problems.
+Ideology already dies pretty quickly when entering government.
 Seeing "the books" of massive unfunded social programs alone is quite sobering.
-Antagonists block practical solutions to these problems, whether it be stubborn teachers unions or corporate lobbyists, as much as they hold back Main street.
-When I say Left/Right politics, it's usually not those inside the government, but outside ideologues with a simplistic view of our world who I take aim at.
-These are the people who radicalize what is still well structured political system.
+Antagonists block practical solutions to tgovernments problems—whether it be stubborn teachers unions or corporate lobbyists—as much as they hold back Main street.
+When I say Left/Right politics, it's usually not those inside the government but outside ideologues with a simplistic view of our world who I take aim at.
+These are the people who radicalize what is still a well structured political system.

 ![protest](/img\diagrams\protests.jpg)
 _Unhelpful radicals.
 They're trying to improve the future with the philosophy of the past.
 When they fail, they blame the other side.
 A new philosophy needs much personal reflection._

 The solution to radicalization is giving power to the frontline.
 Like voting our interests in elections, we, the people on the frontline today, need the freedom to decide which tool best solves a problem.
-The right and duty to evolve must by our ruling philosophy.
+The right and duty to evolve must be our new ruling philosophy.
 It's the only way the player god's "nervous system" can adapt better solutions to our problems.

 We're already starting to use digital tools to improve our lives.
 YouTube product reviews.
-Wikipedia articles.
+Quora questions.
 Cutting cable cords and using Netflix.
 By controlling modern tools, the middle-class is starting to take control of society's new levers of power.
-Wanting to control more of our lives, instead of chasing Right/Left phantoms, is the rebellion inside our mind, we need to establish the Internet Age.
+Wanting to control more is the rebellion inside our mind we need to establish the Internet Age.

 That's why controlling tools is the Nature of all political battles.
 Whether in galaxies far far away, street fights in parking lots, wars between nations, or your own life.
 It's why antagonists make new tools against the rules.
 And why I needed to write a book to remind everyone philosophies and rules are supposed to empower player gods to push human evolution, not get in its way.
 But since many rules stall the Internet Age upgrade Stargazer, we must pack our bags, rally our friends, and get ready for a fight.
 It's time to blow up a Death Star.

 https://youtu.be/CY9-y5zZkxs?t=7
 _Compare this person to Leftists marching for "climate justice" or Rightists for "lower energy taxes."
 Isn't this the person you'd want to play your game of civilization?
 A regular person using a modern tool to improve his energy efficiency, increase his power, and improve his society.
 And once we've done our daily work, we can play basketball, watch a movie, or do whatever else we want.
 We just shouldn't chase phantom communists or fascists.
-We're better off sealing or replacing our, or someone else's, drafty windows._
+We're better off sealing or replacing our, or someone else's, drafty windows.
+And if you think government regulations should force people to act like this, you'll end up fighting them.
+It's better to think of ways to make it easier, and more profitable, to make good decisions._

 # ACT TWO - BLOWING UP THE DEATH STAR